benhursenabathi/benhursenabathi.github.io/content/posts/Sci-fi design, brain computer interfaces and the future.md

 ## The role of Science Fiction
 ![A white and orange spherical robot peeking out](https://benhur.me/img/Neuroscience-BCI/robotcute.jpeg)

 Cyborgs and integrating artificial intelligent systems into our biological human bodies are nothing new.
 We have been exploring these ideas for thousands of years.
+From weapons to hunt to the phones we use, they’re all an extension of ourselves to help us achieve our goals and to propel us further.
 We started to use technology externally from our bodies, attach and detach them when needed to help make our lives better, faster and easier.

 Recently, with new research in integrated technologies - sci-fi books, games and movies are starting to focus on integrating oneself with a technology layer for various purposes.
 Exploring new worlds, escaping the prison of our genetics and becoming superhuman are all included in these utopian worlds.
 Like every important discovery in the history of mankind, science fiction will be the key factor in exploring the next phase of our biological evolution.